ISO 8601: Dates

-Earlier dates, in the proleptic Gregorian calendar, may be used by mutual agreement of the partners exchanging information.
-The standard states that every date must be consecutive, so usage of the Julian calendar would be contrary to the standard (because at the switchover date, the dates would not be consecutive).
+ISO 8601 allows Gregorian dates from the introduction of the calendar on 15 October 1582.
+For earlier (pre-Gregorian) dates, the calendar may be extended before its introduction (the proleptic Gregorian calendar) by explicit agreement of the parties involved.
+Such proleptic dates may not be adjusted to reconcile them with Julian dates.

 Years

 ISO 8601 prescribes, as a minimum, a four-digit year [YYYY] to avoid the year 2000 problem.
 It therefore represents years from 0000 to 9999, year 0000 being equal to 1 BC and all others AD, similar to astronomical year numbering.
 However, years before 1583 (the first full year following the introduction of the Gregorian calendar) are not automatically allowed by the standard.
 Instead, the standard states that "values in the range [0000] through [1582] shall only be used by mutual agreement of the partners in information interchange".

 To represent years before 0000 or after 9999, the standard also permits the expansion of the year representation but only by prior agreement between the sender and the receiver.
-An expanded year representation [±YYYYY] must have an agreed-upon number of extra year digits beyond the four-digit minimum, and it must be prefixed with a + or − sign instead of the more common AD/BC (or CE/BCE) notation; by convention 1 BC is labelled +0000, 2 BC is labeled −0001, and so on.
+An expanded year representation [±YYYYY] must have an agreed-upon number of extra year digits beyond the four-digit minimum, and it must be prefixed with a + or - sign instead of the more common AD/BC (or CE/BCE) notation; by convention 1 BC is labelled +0000, 2 BC is labeled -0001, and so on.